countingstarch/geometry/README.md

 * Light and dark themes
 * A barely readable README

-## Features to come (hopefully)
+## To-Do List
 * Make it actually calculate whether the object will fit in the door
-* Photo of the Fields Medal, Abel Prize, and other rewards I'll get for solving the moving sofa problem
+* Earn the Fields Medal, Abel Prize, and other rewards for work on the moving sofa problem
 * Interactive WebGL canvas to preview
 * A decent interface
 * Themes?